RMI-PACTA/pactaCore/README.md

       - ${PACTA_OUTPUT}:/output
 ```

-This is the tree of input/ and output/ after running the application:
+The tree of the input/ and output/ directories after running the application
+should be similar to this:

 ```bash
 ./bin/tree-io